Trauma Therapy and Counselling in Dublin

 A protective note on treatment claims

 Trauma therapy can be helpful, and major guidelines support trauma-focused psychological treatments for PTSD.
-It still should not be sold as a guaranteed cure.
+It is not a guaranteed cure, and it should not be presented as one.
 Recovery is individual, and the right approach depends on the person, the trauma history, current safety, physical health, support network, symptoms, and preferences.

 If medication is part of the wider conversation, medication decisions need to be discussed with a qualified prescriber who can consider your diagnosis, other relevant conditions, physical health, other medicines, substance use, pregnancy or breastfeeding situation, risks, and preferences.